The St. James Quarter in Edinburgh will house the first W Hotel in Scotland. Credit: Stephen Bridger / Shutterstock.

 Contractors involved

-TFT, a property development, built assets and sustainability consultant based in the UK, was appointed as the project monitoring surveyor.
+TFT, a property development, built assets and sustainability consultant based in the UK, was appointed as project monitoring surveyor.

 The environmental impact assessment (EIA) process for the development of the St James Quarter was coordinated by British multidisciplinary consultancy Waterman.